krakjoe/uopz/README.md

 * Rename $function to $rename
 * @param string function      the function to rename
-* @param string rename        the new name for function **/ void uopz_rename(string function, string rename);
+* @param string rename        the new name for function
+* Note: if both functions exist, this effectively swaps their names **/ void uopz_rename(string function, string rename);